pmean/build-website/text/06/RefusalReasons.md

-A participant in the IRB Forum raised a question about a research study where people were asked to participate, and when some of them said
-\"no\" they were then asked why they did not want to participate.
+A participant in the IRB Forum raised a question about a research study where people were asked to participate, and when some of them said "no" they were then asked why they did not want to participate.
 The<U+FFFD>
 reasons were tallied across all of the refusals, and percentages were published as part of the full research study.
-Since the people had already said \"no\" to participating in the research study, did that also imply that they did not want to share information about their reasons for not participating?
+Since the people had already said "no" to participating in the research study, did that also imply that they did not want to share information about their reasons for not participating?

 This is a difficult area, and most of the other comments in the IRB Forum have been very critical.
-In contrast to those comments, I\'d like to defend this practice.
+In contrast to those comments, I'd like to defend this practice.
 The authors are trying to examine the extent to which volunteer bias might influence the results of the research.
 This is an important, but often neglected, issue in research.
 Almost every